 We’ve compiled a list of most frequently asked questions to help you in your decision to book a tour with us.
 If you don’t find a question you have in mind listed below, feel free to Contact Us Here

 - Why choose RIDE FREE?

 - Why choose RIDE FREE?
 Our Tour Guides

 - What is the difference between an ALL INCLUSIVE and RIDING LIGHT TOUR?

 - How do meals work?

 - What do I need to participate in a tour?

 - What kind of motorcycle can I ride on a tour?

-- Can I bring my partner on a tour?
+- Can I bring a passenger on a tour?

 - Do I need to bring a helmet?